 XED510 Torah Study for the 21st Century – Leveen – 2 units

-This course prepares students to think about and carry out the leadership tasks Jewish educators perform in the area of curriculum: curriculum design, curriculum consultation, and curriculum evaluation.
-The course introduces students to the process of “backwards design,” and to concepts and theories involved in thinking about curriculum as they can be used in Jewish educational settings.
-The course helps students start designing an overarching curriculum for their settings including the enduring understandings and essential questions that lie at the heart of their curriculum.
-(Spring – Year 1)
+This course prepares students to think about and carry out the leadership tasks Jewish educators perform in designing learning experiences and sequences.
+The course introduces students to the process of “backwards design,” and to concepts and theories involved in thinking about curriculum and learning design as they can be used in Jewish educational settings.
+As part of this course, students will choose a priority education goal for their settings and shepherd it through the buy-in and design process.
+This course includes the culminating process for the Educational Practice strand.

 XED535 The Social Context of North American Jewish Education – Lynn-Sachs – 2 units

-XED 540 Educational Leadership – Zeldin – 2 units
+XED 540 Jewish Educational Leadership – Zeldin – 2 units

-XED545 Textual Tradition: Rabbinics – Scheindlin - 2 units
+XED545 Textual Tradition: Rabbinics – Zion- 2 units

 XED550 Organizational Systems and Change – Joseph – 3 units

 This course introduces concepts, theories and current research in the effective management and leadership of organizations.
 The course will also focus on the design and implementation of organizational change.
 We look at organizations from a variety of theoretical perspectives and consider the implications for change from each perspective.
 Topics include the basics of systems thinking, as well as team and group dynamics.
 This course includes a face to face intensive that will include the role of creativity in addressing organizational systems and change.

 XED570 Israel Seminar: Peoplehood –Joseph, Leigh, Litman – 4 units